fitristachan/fitristachan/README.md

 </p>

 ## My Interests
-I’m highly interested in **Data Analysis** and love exploring trends, insights, and patterns within datasets.
+I’m highly interested in **Machine learning** and love exploring trends, insights, and patterns within datasets.
 I'm passionate about using data to solve real-world problems.

 ## Projects